krikkemd/MERN-chat-socket.io/README.md

 3) All clients receive the chatMessage back from the server
   - clients listen to incoming chatMessages with socket.io-client, sent back from the server
   - clients dispatch an action from useEffect to update the Redux state for ALL clients // important to dispatch from the useEffect, so that the redux state is updated for ALL connected clients!
+If we dispatch after the axios.post() promise is resolved.
+The Redux state only updates the state of that 1 client.
+We dispatch/update the Redux state AFTER the server emits the message back to us.
   - Reducer updates the state / props
   - All clients rerender with the new chatMessage